pderaaij/research-intrapreneurship/thesis/chapter-5.md

 ### 5.4.2 Recommendations for further research

-The relationship between autonomy and intrepreneurial behaviour has found to hold many questions for answering.
+The relationship between autonomy and intrapreneurial behaviour has found to hold many questions for answering.
 Likewise, the influence of psychological safety yields enough questions to be answered in future research.

 Are the self-regulatory view and the affective-consistency view competing views, or are they concerned about different things.
 The three approaches towards PE-fit of @edwards2006 offers a wealth of opportunities to explore this question.
 Future research that combines the atomistic and molar approach could provide insight what the effects is of both approaches on intrapreneurial behaviour.
 It could be that the atomistic approach tends to measure different things then the molar approach.
 Whether or not correct, if an answer is found it can set directions for future research.